disu/shortcodes-finder/README.txt

 6. From settings page you can disable orphan/unused shortcodes with one click or disable active shortcodes one by one.

 == Changelog ==

+= 1.6.0 =
+* Search shortcodes in not public custom post types (e.g. Visual composer post types, Divi tempaltes, etc.)
+* Added results count in search by single shortcode
+* Improved unused shortcodes search
+* Removed some false positives in unused shortocodes page
+* Increased success rate of loading shortcode parameters in the documentation page (checkbox for parameters loading has been kept for security reasons)
+* Imporoved escaping
+* Removed deprecated warnings for PHP >= 8.2
+* WordPress 6.6.2 compatibility
+* Minor graphic changes

 = 1.5.6 =
 * Changed escaping data methods